Building my Website!

 <span class="punctuation">}</span></code></pre>

-anyways, i used the build script to do post processing and asset handling, then the final .rs files get dumped into the website via include!(concat!(env!("OUT_DIR"), "file.rs"))
+Anyways, I used the build script to do post processing and asset handling, and then the final .rs files get dumped into the website via include!(concat!(env!("OUT_DIR"), "file.rs"))

-if i did (i may) rewrite the build pipeline in the future, i'd keep the build scripts for post creation/asset handling, but use include_bytes for the data, and then using proc macros, i can include a hashmap of all posts and assets.
+If I do rewrite the build pipeline in the future, I'd keep the build scripts for post creation/asset handling, but use include_bytes for the data, and then using proc macros, I can include a hashmap of all posts and assets.

-i used to handle the image optimization manually, but it was time consuming and destructive to the original assets
+I used to handle the image optimization manually, but it was time consuming and destructive to the original assets, so I needed different transforms on some assets.

 dotfiles-1.webp.opt-1 niki.jpg.opt-2